 \subsection{STPA for AEB}

 \textbf{Losses and Hazards.}\quad From our analysis, we consider the losses $L$ that must not occur, and the hazards $H$ related to the losses $L$ are described below.
 These form the foundation for producing UCAs (Fig.~\ref{De}).
 For some of the hazards, we mention sub-hazards to cover different cases.
-Some illustrative subset of losses and hazards:
+Some illustrative subsets of losses and hazards:

 Higher-level system constraints $\varphi_{s}$ are derived from rephrasing of the hazard statements as a binding mandatory requirement.
-For example, the System Constraint for the hazard H-1 is: ``$SC^1_\mathrm{system}$ ($\varphi_{s}$) Ego car must always maintain safe distance from the MIO.''
+For example, the system constraint for the hazard H-1 is: ``$SC^1_\mathrm{system}$ ($\varphi_{s}$) The Ego car must always maintain a safe distance to the MIO.''

 \textbf{Control Structure Diagram.}\quad The STPA control structure diagram shows all the components in the AEB system along with vehicle dynamics and environmental factors.
 It is a hierarchical control structure with a human driver at the top, brake and throttle controllers in the middle, and mechanical components such as the throttle body and brake pedal at the bottom of the diagram.